Mamunfau/Mamunfau/README.md

 - 👋 Hi, I’m @Mamun kazi
 - 👀 I’m interested in data analytics, monitoring and evaluation
-- 🌱 I’m currently learning Google Data Analytics Professional Certificate program
+- 🌱 I’m a Google certified Data Analyst
 - 💞️ I’m looking to collaborate on data analytics challenges
 - 📫 How to reach me using my email (mamun_rana@hotmail.com)